Check out our article to learn how to use LinkedIn to find a job.

 Beyond the job board, you should also let recruiters know that you are open to new opportunities and that you are actively applying.
 When you do this, recruiters who are trying to hire for positions will reach out to you through the LinkedIn messaging system.
 This is a good way to get a sense of what is out there and to begin sharpening your interviewing skills.
 These opportunities are often presented by third party recruiters, so the connection to the company is not always as strong.

-With the above tips and guidance, you should be more than ready to use LinkedIn to your advantage for networking and to find a great job.
+With the above tips and guidance, you should now know how to use LinkedIn to find a job through networking, cold emailing, and more.

-Pathrise is a career accelerator that works with students and young professionals 1-on-1 so they can land their dream job in tech.
-Our fellows have seen responses to their job applications triple during their time in the program.
+Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
+With our tips and guidance, fellows in the program 3x their application response rate.

-If you want to work with any of our advisors 1-on-1 to get help with your LinkedIn profile, cold emails, or with any other aspect of the job search, become a Pathrise fellow.
+If you want to work with our mentors 1-on-1 to get help with your LinkedIn profile, cold emails, or with any other aspect of the job search, become a Pathrise fellow.